Hit the kolache trail for the best kolaches in Texas

-HOUSTON, Texas (KTRK) --One of the great things about Texas is the unique cuisine you can only find in the Lone Star State.
-Of course, the most famous food is Tex-Mex, but the other popular food is the kolache.
+HOUSTON, Texas (KTRK) --One of the great things about Texas is the unique cuisine you can only find here.
+Of course, the most famous food in the Lone Star State is Tex-Mex, but the other popular food is the kolache.

-The kolache was brought to Texas in the 19th century by Czech immigrants who settled mostly in central Texas towns like Hallettsville, Schulenberg, Moravia and in communities closer to Houston, like Rosenberg and East Bernard.
-But all food evolves, and what started out as a fruit filled kolache has turned into everything from Pina Colada kolaches to cheeseburger kolaches.
+The kolache was brought to Texas in the 19th century by Czech immigrants who settled mostly in central Texas towns like Hallettsville, Schulenburg, Moravia and in communities closer to Houston, like Rosenberg and East Bernard.
+But all food evolves, and what started out as a fruit-filled kolache has turned into everything from pina colada kolaches to cheeseburger kolaches.

-While most Texans don't know the story behind kolaches, one thing is clear, Texans love eating kolaches.
-We took a look at the best kolache bakeries across the state of Texas.
+While most Texans don't know the story behind kolaches, one thing is clear: Texans love eating kolaches.
+Here's a look at the best kolache bakeries across the state of Texas.
 If you think we missed a good one, let us know!

 The Kolache Shop - Clute

-In the mood for a pina colada kolache, then the Kolache Shop in Clute is the place for you.
-Debbie Frakey grew up around her grandmother's baker learning to make authentic pic-in-the-blankets and kolaches, In 1985, Debbie and her parents opened the Kolache Shop in Clute and then expanded in 2013 with a second location in Brazoria.
+In the mood for a pina colada kolache?
+The Kolache Shop in Clute might just be the place for you!
+Debbie Frakey grew up around her grandmother's bakery, learning to make authentic pigs-in-a-blankets and kolaches, In 1985, Debbie and her parents opened the Kolache Shop in Clute and then expanded in 2013 with a second location in Brazoria.

 Two Czech Chicks - Danbury